|Rewards Rating:||4.1 / 5|

 |Other things to know||Other things to know||Other things to know|

 If you want to earn points that are good for more than one airline, consider the Chase Sapphire Reserve.
-This card awards you with 50,000 points after you spend $4,000 within three months of account opening.
-Plus, you’ll earn 3 points per $1 on travel and dining and 1 point per $1 on all other purchases.
+This card awards you with 60,000 points after you spend $4,000 within three months of account opening.
+Plus, you’ll earn 3 points per $1 on travel and dining (after earning your $300 travel credit) and 1 point per $1 on all other purchases.

 On the redemption side, you can cash in your points for gift cards, statement credits, merchandise or travel.
 If you redeem points for travel through the Chase portal, you’ll even get 50 percent more travel for free.
 Better yet, you can transfer your points 1:1 to popular partners like United MileagePlus, Southwest, British Airways, Marriott Bonvoy and World of Hyatt.

 There’s a $550 annual fee, but you get lucrative benefits like a $300 annual travel credit, a Global Entry/TSA PreCheck credit and a Priority Pass Select membership.